haelmj/rsa-shopping-gone-wrong/README.md

 This one focuses more on a design flaw where the server fails to validate the total price of items and instead trusts the client to supply the correct info.

 There is a hint on the about page that should help the user figure it out.

+To test this, run the docker image and go to localhost:3000